 My plan for Sunday was to move rooms, because the wifi in our room hadn’t been working.
 Anna badly needed it for work, but the only way she could use it was to move outside, but by the time she gets home there are mosquitoes everywhere.
 We had previously arranged to move on Sunday, but I slept in and didn’t hear the knock at the door.
 That’ll have to wait until Monday.

-I walked around town for a bit, then went back to the to the Promenade, first for their buffet, then outside for what turned into a substantial quantity of libations as I eavesdropped on the insanely obnoxious tourists next to me.
+I walked around town for a bit, then went back to the to the Promenade, first for their buffet, then outside for what turned into a substantial quantity of libations as I eavesdropped on the insanely obnoxious tourists next to me while we watched the cricket.

 “I kinda understand metres, because I watch a lot of golf, but I don’t really get kilograms or Celsius.
 What we really need is some kinda global measurin’ system the whole world can use!”, was one pearl of wisdom.